-After ON1 Photo for Mobile is set up on both your computer and your iPhone or iPad, any changes you make to ratings or flags on your iOS device will be undated in those photos the cataloged folder to ON1 Mobile, you'll see a phone icon next to the album name.
+When you've successfully published an album or cataloged folder to ON1 Mobile, you'll see a phone icon next to the album name.

-flags on your iOS device will be updated in those photos the next time you launch ON1 Photo RAW.
+After ON1 Photo for Mobile is set up on both your computer and your iPhone or iPad, any changes you make to ratings or flags on your iOS device will be updated in those photos the next time you launch ON1 Photo RAW.